Stuyvesant High School: Academics

-The college-preparatory curriculum at Stuyvesant mostly includes four years of English, history, and laboratory-based sciences.
+Stuyvesant's college-preparatory curriculum includes four years of English, history, and laboratory-based sciences.
 The sciences courses include requisite biology, chemistry, and physics classes.
-Students also take four years of mathematics.
-Students also take three years of a single foreign language; a semester each of introductory art, music, health, and technical drawing; one semester of computer science; and two lab-based technology courses.
+Students also take four years of mathematics; three years of a single foreign language; a semester each of introductory art, music, health, and technical drawing; one semester of computer science; and two lab-based technology courses.
 Several exemptions from technology education exist for seniors.
-Stuyvesant offers students a selection of elective courses, including astronomy, New York City history, Women's Voices, and Computer Graphics Design in the Computer Science Area.
+Stuyvesant offers a selection of elective courses, including astronomy, New York City history, Women's Voices, and Computer Graphics Design in the Computer Science Area.
 Most students complete the New York City Regents courses by junior year and take calculus during their senior year.
-However, the school offers math courses through differential equations for the more advanced students.
+The school offers math courses through differential equations for more advanced students.
 A year of technical drawing was formerly required; students learned how to draft by hand in its first semester and how to draft using a computer in the second.
-Now, students take a one-semester compacted version of the former drafting course, as well as a semester of introductory computer science.
-For the class of 2015, the one-semester computer science course was replaced with a two-semester course.
+Now, students take a one-semester drafting course and a semester of introductory computer science.
+For the class of 2015, the one-semester computer science course was replaced by a two-semester course.

 The escalators from the seventh to ninth floors.
 A Stuyvesant art class created the banner in the background.

-As a specialized high school, Stuyvesant offers a range of Advanced Placement (AP) courses.
-These courses focus on math, science, history, English, or foreign languages.
-This gives students various opportunities to earn college credit.
-AP computer science students can also take three additional computer programming courses after the completion of the AP course: systems level programming, computer graphics, and software development.
-In addition, there is a one-year computer networking class which can earn students Cisco Certified Network Associate (CCNA) certification.
+As a specialized high school, Stuyvesant offers Advanced Placement (AP) courses in math, science, history, English, and foreign languages.
+This gives students opportunities to earn college credit and boost college admission chances.
+AP computer science students may also take three additional computer programming courses after completing the AP course: systems level programming, computer graphics, and software development.
+There is also a one-year computer networking class that can earn students Cisco Certified Network Associate (CCNA) certification.